About a year after my experience of being involved with a psychopath, I had a conversation with an acquaintance about dating and trust.

-Being aware of our cognitive biases may help us anticipate where our thinking can go wrong.
+While we may never be able to recognize or overcome all of our cognitive biases, being aware of them may help us anticipate where our thinking and decision making can go wrong.

 You can read more about cognitive bias here: The Hidden Vulnerability We All Have, Revealed

-2. Being clear about our boundaries (one of my favorite subjects!) is of vital importance.
-These ‘rules’ we make for ourselves and for others can mitigate our cognitive biases if that’s what we intend for them to do.
+2. Being clear about our boundaries (one of my favorite subjects) is of vital importance.
+These ‘rules’ and limits we set for ourselves and for others can mitigate our cognitive biases if that’s what we intend for them to do.
 If our boundaries are undefined and sort of murky, they are easy to manipulate.
 For example, none of us wanted a relationship with a liar, but we probably never thought about it in terms of a clear boundary — “I will not be involved in a relationship with a liar.
-If someone lies to me and I let it slide or I find myself believing their explanations and excuses, I will take the time to examine it closely to determine why I’m allowing this boundary to be pushed and if it makes any sense to do so.”
-Ah ha!
+If someone lies to me and I let it slide or I find myself accepting implausible explanations and excuses, I will take the time to examine it closely to determine why I’m allowing this boundary to be broken and if it makes any sense to do so.”
+See the difference?

 3. Knowing how to trust intelligently.
-Do you trust your ability to trust?
-After the betrayal of trust we experienced, we can easily mistrust our ability to trust.
+Do you trust yourself to know when to trust someone, and when not to?
+After the extreme betrayal of trust we experienced, we can easily mistrust our judgement.
 In light of what happened, I think of trust as something we need to define and a skill we need to learn, instead of some vague idea that we leave up to chance.
 Here are some ideas about trust, followed by some resources:

-- Trustworthiness comes before trust.
+Trustworthiness comes before trust.
 In other words, a person needs to prove themselves trustworthy before we give them our trust.
 Trust is the response to trustworthiness.
-It takes time to determine if someone is trustworthy because it takes time for someone to show they’re truly trustworthy.
+It takes time to determine if someone is trustworthy because it takes time for someone to show us if they’re truly trustworthy.

-- What is evidence that someone is worthy of your trust?
+What is evidence that someone is worthy of your trust?
 The most useful evidence is usually in non-verbal communication.
 Do their words and actions align?
 Do they do what they say they will do?
-Do they fulfil their responsibilities?
+Do they fulfill their responsibilities?
 Can you rely on them?
+When you confide in them, do they show empathy and acceptance?
 Trusting someone inspires positive expectations.
-Do they fulfil these expectations or do they let you down?
-Can you take them at their word and depend on what they say?
+Do they fulfill those expectations or do they let you down?
+Can you take them at their word and depend on what they say.

-- Trust is essential for every relationship.
+Trust is essential for every relationship.
 There is no relationship that’s not based on trust.
-Intimacy is based on trust.
+Emotional intimacy is based on trust.

-- Don’t trust blindly and naively — ask for more credible evidence when you need it.
+Don’t trust blindly and naively — be assertive and ask for more credible evidence when you need it.

 “Invaluable.
 Having been in a relationship with a psychopath for many years, I desperately needed some insight into what had happened and why.
 I have gained a tremendous amount of strength and knowledge toward healing from years of abuse by reading this book.
 One of the best.”